Pietro Aretino: Life

 After Leo's death in 1521, his patron was Cardinal Giulio de' Medici, whose competitors for the papal throne felt the sting of Aretino's scurrilous lash.
 The installation of the Dutch pope Adrian VI ("la tedesca tigna" in Pietro's words) instead encouraged Aretino to seek new patrons away from Rome, mainly with Federico II Gonzaga in Mantua, and with the condottiero Giovanni de' Medici ("Giovanni delle Bande Nere").
 The election of his old Medici patron as Pope Clement VII sent him briefly back to Rome, but death threats and an attempted assassination from one of the victims of his pen, Bishop Giovanni Giberti, in July 1525, set him wandering through northern Italy in the service of various noblemen, distinguished by his wit, audacity and brilliant and facile talents, until he settled permanently in 1527, in Venice, the anti-Papal city of Italy, "seat of all vices", Aretino noted with gusto.

 He was a lover of men, having declared himself "a sodomite" since birth.
-In a letter to Giovanni de' Medici written in 1524 Aretino enclosed a satirical poem saying that due to a sudden aberration he had "fallen in love with a female cook and temporarily switched from boys to girls..."
+In a letter to Giovanni de' Medici written in 1524 Aretino enclosed a satirical poem saying that due to a sudden aberration he had "fallen in love with a female cook and temporarily switched from boys to girls...."
 (My Dear Boy).
 In his comedy Il marescalco, the lead man is overjoyed to discover that the woman he has been forced to marry is really a page boy in disguise.
 While at court in Mantua he developed a crush on a young man called Bianchino, and annoyed Duke Federico with a request to plead with the boy on the writer's behalf.

 Safe in Venice, Aretino became a blackmailer, extorting money from men who had sought his guidance in vice.
-He "kept all that was famous in Italy in a kind of state of siege", in Jakob Burckhardt's estimation.
+He "kept all that was famous in Italy in a kind of state of siege", in Jacob Burckhardt's estimation.
 Francis I of France and Charles V pensioned him at the same time, each hoping for some damage to the reputation of the other.
 "The rest of his relations with the great is mere beggary and vulgar extortion", according to Burckhardt.
-Addison states that "he laid half Europe under contribution".
+Addison states that "he laid half Europe under contribution."

+At one time, Aretino owned the painting by Parmigianino, Self-Portrait in a Convex Mirror.

 Aretino is said to have died of suffocation from "laughing too much".
 The more mundane truth may be that he died from a stroke or heart attack.